-Benchmark Shareholders may compare the performance of the Company against the IA Flexible sector.
-Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against other similar funds in this peer group sector.
-The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.
-The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.
-Classes of shares available Accumulation Shares Currency of denomination Pounds Sterling Minimum initial investment £1,000,000 Minimum subsequent investment £100,000
+against the ARC Sterling Balanced

+Index.
+Comparison of the

+Company's performance against

+the benchmark will give

+Shareholders an indication of how

+the Company is performing against

+an index based on the real

+performance numbers delivered to

+discretionary private clients by

+participating investment

+managers.

+The ACD has selected this

+comparator benchmark as the ACD

+believes it best reflects the asset

+allocation of the Company.

+This benchmark is not a target for

+the Company, nor is the Company

+constrained by the benchmark.

+-

+Classes of shares available Income Shares

+Accumulation Shares

+Currency of denomination Pounds Sterling

+Minimum initial investment £1,000,000

+Minimum subsequent investment £100,000

+Minimum withdrawal None, provided the minimum

+holding is maintained

+Minimum holding £1,000,000

+160 704

+ACD's preliminary charge 7%

+Redemption charge None

+Charge for investment research None

+Annual management charge 1% per annum of funds under

+management, subject to a

+minimum of £37,000 per annum i

+·